Sinux1/bidripper-site/README.md

-# Setting up for Developers
+# Bidripper Project : bidripper-site

+## About

+Description and Motivation will go here

+## Build and Deploy

-These instructions are for a linux environment, specifically for an Ubuntu 20.04 fresh install.
+These instructions are for a Linux environment, tested on an Ubuntu 20.04 fresh install.

 ## Required packages